 The Cherokee word for the Smoky Mountains is “Shaconage” (Sha-Kon-O-Hey), which means the “Land of Blue Smoke.”
 The “smoke,” however, can better be described as a fog or a mist.
-The mist is formed from the vapor given off by all the vegetation in the mountains.
+You might be wondering, “What makes the Smoky Mountains smokey?”
+Well, the mist is formed from the vapor given off by all the vegetation in the mountains.
 When the vapor is released, the molecules that make up the gas scatter blue light from the sky, giving the fog its blue color.
 You can learn more about the Cherokees on our Mountaintop Zipline Tour.

 Now that you know all of these fun facts about the Smoky Mountains, it’s time to come ziplining with us at CLIMB Works to learn even more!
 Book your zipline adventure with us today.